 Credit: Abriah Wofford

 Our favorite overall sun shirt for women is the Crater Lake Hoody for its next-to-skin comfort and lightweight, stretchy fabric.
-For sun seekers on a tight budget, we recommend the Baleaf UPF 50 Crew.
-The soft fabric offers ample coverage at a low price.
+The Baleaf UPF 50 Crew skips the hood and thumb loops, but is a good budget option that offers an excellent UPF rating.

-Editor's Note: We expanded and updated this article on August 22, 2025, with new shirts from Columbia, Free Fly, The North Face, and NRS, as well as additional long-term reports from the numerous shirts we've been wearing for several years now.
+Editor's Note: We updated this article on April 13, 2026, with new shirts from Patagonia, Iuga, and Outdoor Research, as well as additional long-term reports from the numerous shirts we've been wearing for several years now.

-Each round of testing, we fall in love with this soft, comfortable sun hoody from Mountain Hardwear.
-The Crater Lake Hoody has everything you could ask for in a sun shirt: 50+ UPF fabric, a lightweight, stretchy hood, thumbholes that work even for longer-armed folks, and good versatility.
-Made of a particularly soft polyester and elastane blend, the Crater Lake Hoody has exceptional stretch, with a more comfortable feel than other common UPF materials.
+We've tested a few different versions of the Crater Lake Hoody over the years, and with each round of testing, we fall in love with this soft, comfortable sun hoody.
+It has everything you could ask for in a sun shirt: 50+ UPF fabric (the maximum achievable rating), a lightweight, stretchy hood, and thumbholes that work even for longer-armed folks.
+Made from a particularly soft polyester-elastane blend, the Crater Lake Hoody offers exceptional stretch and a more comfortable skin feel even on super hot days.
 Our lead tester mentioned, “It's one of the few options I happily wore under the blazing sun without pushing up my sleeves.”
 For another tester, the Crater Lake was a go-to base layer even for everything from gardening to sunny spring backcountry skiing.
-We appreciate the zippered hip pocket and the option to cinch and tie the bottom closed, which comes in handy for dynamic activities like yoga and rock climbing.

 SPECIFICATIONS